ZecHub/zechub/site/guides/Free2z_Live.md

 - Your creativity is the limit!

 ### How to go live
-t’s very easy to start a live stream with Free2z Live.
+it is very easy to start a live stream with Free2z Live.
 But there are a few requirements before you can start your stream.
-1. The creator **must** have a minimum ‘member price’ of 10 2zs.
+1. The creator **must** have a minimum **member price** of 10 2zs.
 2. The creator **must** have a balance of at least 150 2zs in their account.
-If the creator meets **both** of the conditions above, an icon named ‘Go Live’ will be available to them on their profile page.
+If the creator meets **both** of the conditions above, an icon named **Go Live** will be available to them on their profile page.

 ![Go live](https://i.ibb.co/7RFywwK/go-live.png)

-To start a live stream, just click the ‘Go Live’ button, and the Free2z app will ask for permission to use your microphone and webcam (if you have one).
+To start a live stream, just click the **Go Live** button, and the Free2z app will ask for permission to use your microphone and webcam (if you have one).
 After you grant the necessary permissions, Free2z will ask you to enter a nickname that you want to use during the live stream.
-Once you have selected a nickname, click ‘Join’ to start your live stream.
+Once you have selected a nickname, click **Join** to start your live stream.

 ![Select nickname](https://i.ibb.co/4VMbCrW/select-nickname.png)